renanwolf/UniRate/README.md

 #### Setting Up

-- `UpdateRateMode`: set to `VSyncCount` or `ApplicationTargetFrameRate` to choose how the update rate should be managed.
+- `UpdateRate.Mode`: set to `VSyncCount` or `ApplicationTargetFrameRate` to choose how the update rate should be managed.

-- `MinimumUpdateRate`: is the minimum allowed update rate that can be applied.
+- `UpdateRate.Minimum`: is the minimum allowed update rate that can be applied.
 Any request bellow this value will be ignored.

-- `MinimumFixedUpdateRate`: is the minimum allowed fixed update rate that can be applied.
+- `FixedUpdateRate.Minimum`: is the minimum allowed fixed update rate that can be applied.
 Any request bellow this value will be ignored.

-- `MaximumRenderInterval`: is the maximum allowed render interval that can be applied.
+- `RenderInterval.Maximum`: is the maximum allowed render interval that can be applied.
 Any request above this value will be ignored.

 ## Rate and Interval Requests

 To start a request you need to access the `RateManager.Instance` and use one of the following methods:

-- `RequestUpdateRate(int)` to start a new update rate request, it returns the `UpdateRateRequest`.
+- `UpdateRate.Request(int)` to start a new update rate request, it returns an `UpdateRateRequest`.

-- `RequestFixedUpdateRate(int)` to start a new fixed update rate request, it returns the `FixedUpdateRateRequest`.
+- `FixedUpdateRate.Request(int)` to start a new fixed update rate request, it returns a `FixedUpdateRateRequest`.

-- `RequestRenderInterval(int)` to start a new render interval request, it returns the `RenderIntervalRequest`.
+- `RenderInterval.Request(int)` to start a new render interval request, it returns a `RenderIntervalRequest`.

 All the requests returned from these methods inherits from `RateRequest` and implements `IDisposable`.
 Keep the requests with you to be able to cancel them later.